erikwestra/ripple-dev-portal/API.md

 }
 ```

+where:

+ + `src_address` is the Ripple address for the source account, as a string.

+ + `dst_address` is the Ripple address for the destination account, as a string.

+ + `dst_amount` is an [Amount](#amount_object) object representing the amount that should be deposited into the destination account.

 The full set of fields accepted on `Payment` submission is as follows:

 + `src_tag` is an optional unsigned 32 bit integer (0-4294967294, inclusive) that is generally used if the sender is a hosted wallet at a gateway.
 This should be the same as the `dst_tag` used to identify the hosted wallet when they are receiving a payment.

-+ `dst_tag` is an optional unsigned 32 bit integer (0-4294967294, inclusive) that is generally used if the receiver is a hosted wallet at a gateway
++ `dst_tag` is an optional unsigned 32 bit integer (0-4294967294, inclusive) that is generally used if the receiver is a hosted wallet at a gateway.

 + `src_slippage` can be specified to give the `src_amount` a cushion and increase its chance of being processed successfully.
 This is helpful if the payment path changes slightly between the time when a payment options quote is given and when the payment is submitted.
-The `src_address` will never be charged more than `src_slippage` + the `value` specified in `src_amount`
+The `src_address` will never be charged more than `src_slippage` + the `value` specified in `src_amount`.

-+ `invoice_id` is an optional 256-bit hash field that can be used to link payments to an invoice or bill
++ `invoice_id` is an optional 256-bit hash field that can be used to link payments to an invoice or bill.

 + `paths` is a "stringified" version of the Ripple PathSet structure.
 Most users of this API will want to treat this field as opaque.
-See the [Ripple Wiki](https://ripple.com/wiki/Payment_paths) for more information about Ripple pathfinding
+See the [Ripple Wiki](https://ripple.com/wiki/Payment_paths) for more information about Ripple pathfinding.

 + `flag_no_direct_ripple` is a boolean that can be set to `true` if `paths` are specified and the sender would like the Ripple Network to disregard any direct paths from the `src_address` to the `dst_address`.
 This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet.
 Most users will not need to use this option.

 + `flag_partial_payment` is a boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be sent because of a lack of liquidity or funds in the `src_address` account.
 The vast majority of senders will never need to use this option.

 ```js